 - Stanisław Lem disliked both film versions of his science fiction novel Solaris, stating that they focus on the human characters too much, and miss the actual theme of his novel, which is the impossibility of comprehending a truly alien intelligence.

 - Ayn Rand hated the 1949 movie version of The Fountainhead, even though the screenplay was written by her and barely altered.
 She refused to let any of her other novels be filmed unless they let her pick the director and edit the film herself.

 - Jerry Lewis was supportive of Eddie Murphy's 1996 remake of The Nutty Professor until he saw how much Toilet Humor there was.
 However, he would change his mind about it by 2009.

-- Peter Chung, the creator of ∆on Flux, has spoken at length about his extreme unhappiness with the live action film version.
+- Peter Chung, the creator of Æon Flux, has spoken at length about his extreme unhappiness with the live-action film version.

 - Alan Martin, the original writer of the Tank Girl comics, was so unhappy with the film version that he wrote "Tank Girl is dead" in the introduction to the Tank Girl 3 trade paperback, and didn't write the character again for around ten years.
 He was quoted as saying, "Most adaptations are like breaking into a bank vault from a sewer.
 This was like doing it the other way around."

 - Cast members of the original Mission: Impossible television series disliked the Mission: Impossible movie starring Tom Cruise, especially for how it turned Jim Phelps into a treacherous villain.
 Peter Graves was even offered the chance to reprise the role, but he turned it down in disgust.

 - Robert Conrad, who played Jim West on the television series The Wild Wild West, was very vocal in his disdain of its 1999 film adaptation Wild Wild West, personally accepting the Razzies it "won".